spiral/docs/docs/en/start/deployment.md

 # Getting started — Deployment

-Deploying a Spiral Framework application can be a complex task, as it requires various steps to be performed in order to ensure that the application is properly configured and ready for production use.
+Deploying a Spiral application can be a complex task, as it requires various steps to be performed in order to ensure that the application is properly configured and ready for production use.
 In this guide, we will go over several strategies for deploying an application, including basic file transfer, using source control, build scripts, and Docker builds.

 ## Preparing the application

-Deploying a Spiral Framework application on a production server requires several key configurations to ensure proper operation and security.
+Deploying a Spiral application on a production server requires several key configurations to ensure proper operation and security.

 > **Warning**